lee-zhg/petclinic-java-k8s/README.md

 1. Verify that your pipeline was started.

+### Step 5: Access the petclnic application

-1. When the pipeline finishes deployment, you are ready to test the sample application.
+After the pipeline finishes deployment, you are ready to test the sample application.
 To test the application, you need IP addess and port#.

+1. Go to your web terminal.

 1. To identify the `port#` where the sample application is running, run the following command

    ```
-   kubectl get service petclicnic -o jsonpath='{.spec.ports[0].nodePort}' --namespace default
+   kubectl get service spring-petclinic-rel -o jsonpath='{.spec.ports[0].nodePort}' --namespace default
    ```

 1. To identify `IP address` where the sample application is running, run the following command